 Obtaining a Trademark in a foreign countryRegion: Ontario Answer # 312

 Currently, a Canadian trademark does not protect your rights in foreign markets.
 To protect your rights as the registered owner of the trademark in other countries where your trademark will be used, you should apply to register the trademark in those countries.

 Changes to the Trademarks Act – international trademarks

 On June 17, 2019 the new, amended Trademarks Act came into force.
 To be more competitive internationally, Canada is modernizing its trademark laws to be in line with the international community.
 These changes have enabled Canadian innovators to compete more effectively in the global market, as well as attract foreign investors to Canada.
 This includes introducing a simpler and more financially beneficial application process for those seeking to obtain and maintain protection for their trademarks internationally.

 Specifically, Canada has agreed to join the following international trademark agreements:

 - Singapore Treaty – relating to the Law of Trademarks,

 - Madrid Protocol – relating to the Madrid Agreement concerning the International Registration of Marks, and

-The Madrid Protocol will allow Canadian applicants to apply for International Registration (IR) with any of the 92 countries that are currently members.
-Conversely, foreign applicants will be able to designate Canada in their Madrid filing.
+The Madrid Protocol allows Canadian applicants to apply for International Registration (IR) with any of the current 104 members covering 120 countries with a single application.
+Conversely, foreign applicants are able to designate Canada in their Madrid filing.
 This IR can reduce the cost and time of submitting separate applications where the applicant wishes to register in multiple foreign jurisdictions.

 The laws are often different in foreign countries and it can be very complicated to register a foreign trademark.
 For legal assistance with registering your foreign trademark, or other intellectual property matters, contact our preferred lawyers and see who’s right for you: